Understanding Early Intervention in Speech Therapy

 Example #3: [Client] will maintain a safe head and trunk position while chewing 2 different foods, during a therapist-led mealtime routine, 2x throughout the treatment session, across 3 consecutive sessions.

 We hope you have enjoyed this goal bank.
-For more information about Early Intervention services and eligibility, feel free to check out our recent article What is Early Intervention?
+For more information about early intervention services and eligibility, feel free to check out our other article What is Early Intervention?

 For more How to articles, check out our Goal Bank tab!
 Featuring some of our top posts: